trigram-mrp/fractureiser/README.md

     <img src="docs/media/logo.svg" alt="Logo">
 </p>

-*Pardon our dust, documentation not finalized*
+*Pardon our dust, documentation still in progress*

-This is a living document that is being edited by multiple people about a developing situation.

-We apologize for the inconvenience of any formatting issues, this means that some sections may be messy.

 ## What?
 `fractureiser` is a [Virus](https://en.wikipedia.org/wiki/Computer_virus) found in several Minecraft projects uploaded to CurseForge and CraftBukkit's dev website.
 The malware is embedded in multiple mods, some of which were added to highly popular modpacks.
 The Malware is only known to target Windows and Linux Systems.